 It’s that time of the year again… Fiscal year 2015 has ended for most of our association clients and boards are now considering the next requirements with regard to the association’s 2015 financial books and records.
 Many boards have contacted our office asking if an association is required to have an audit done by a CPA every year.
+In need of a CPA?
+Consider Dave Burton for corporate finance consulting and help with taxes – see this page.

 The answer is… it depends…First, you need to examine and review your association’s documents (CC&Rs, Articles of Incorporation and/or Bylaws).
 Do your association documents address the need for an audit, review or compilation?
 If so, the association needs to follow what the documents state on this important issue.